cheesinglee/chromakin/README.md

 2. `cd` into your project directory and clone the repository
 3. In your `settings.py` for your django project, add `'chromakin'` to the `INSTALLED_APPS` list
+4. In the same file, look for the `DATABASES` variable, and edit the `engine` field to be: 'django.db.backends.sqlite3'
-4. If you don't have a cache set up for your django project, append this to the end:
+5. If you don't have a cache set up for your django project, append this to the end:
    CACHES = {
         'default': {